-- a) Compulsory Briefing: Bidders must attend the compulsory briefing meeting on site. - b) CIDB: Bidders must be registered with the Construction Industry Development Board (CIDB) with a contractor grading designation equal to 3CE or higher. - c) Company Experience: Bidders MUST provide evidence of completion of at least two (2) maintenance or construction of roads projects (CE).
-Proof will be accepted in the following documents ONLY: - 1.
-Practical Completion certificates, or - II.
+- a) Compulsory Briefing: Bidders must attend the compulsory briefing meeting on site. - b) CIDB: Bidders must be registered with the Construction Industry Development Board (CIDB) with a contractor grading designation equal to 2GB or Higher. - c) Company Experience: Bidders MUST provide evidence of completion of at least two (2) General Building projects (GB).
+Proof will be accepted in the following documents ONLY: - I. Practical Completion certificates, or - II.
 Completion Certificate or - III.
-Reference Forms attached on page 33 of this bid document. - d) Team Capability: Bidders must submit CV's and copies of qualifications/certificates of the resources listed below.
-Failure to submit both the CV's and copies of qualifications/certificates will lead to immediate rejection of the bid.
+Reference Forms attached on page 32 of this bid document.